 Q. Hello!
 The material we edit often includes editorial insertions about actions such as [laughs] and [sings].
 Could you please recommend which of these is best usage?
-These aren’t stage directions but rather editorial insertions (in transcriptions) and used per CMOS 6.97 and house style.
+These aren’t stage directions but rather editorial insertions (in transcriptions).

 a.
 [Sings:] Hallelujah.

 c.
 [Sings: Hallelujah].

 A. First, you don’t actually need a colon. “[Sings] Hallelujah” does the trick.
 If you must add a colon, since it is not part of the original transcript it should go inside the brackets.
 Thus (a) and (c) are correct.
 To test an interpolation’s format, remove the bracketed material; it should leave your text in its original shape.
 You can see that if you delete the bracketed material from (b), you’re left with a mysterious colon: